dventura3/planning-agent/README.md

 ## Directories

-* /descriptions contains all the RESTdesc descriptions separated for use cases.
+* /descriptions contains all the RESTdesc descriptions separated for use case.
 * /lib contains the nodejs modules.
 	+ AlgorithmsManager is the module that implements the four algorithms.
 	+ Reasoner is the module that executes EYE for a specific goal and stores the result in `/descriptions/<usecase>/outputs/parser.n3` file.